From this video you’ll learn that…

 What are the most efficient strategies in affiliate marketing?

 How to increase sales, for example, for a company but using specific strategies of affiliate marketing.

 One of the main things is, of course, to be aligned and authentic to the kind of business, to the values of the business, of the brand, because you need to be accurate to the audience.

 Then it would help if you also had a good mix between commercial and content partners.
 So, I can explain a little more about what types of affiliates there are to come back to this strategy.

 So basically, they’re like kind of two leavers of affiliate types.
 So, we have first content, which are partners that create their content, meaning they produce, for example, informative articles or they make assets, like meaning high-quality images.

 So, examples of that kind of affiliates can be influencers, like editorial magazines, bloggers, YouTubers.
 And then, on the other side, we also have commercial partners.
 And those focus more on scaling promotions, kind of membership signups, and increasing the basket value.
 And examples of that affiliate are more like shopping portals, incentive partners, reward partners.
 And those commercial partners, most of the time, use official creatives that, like a brand, provide them or product images are taken from the website.
 So, in contrast, really content affiliates produce their content.

 So, coming back now to the strategy, a brand needs to mix those two.
-So, the whole consumer journey is kind of cover, there’s this awareness, but then it’s also kind of pushed to make the sale through those commercial partners.
+So, the whole consumer journey is kind of covered, there’s this awareness, but then it’s also pushed to make the sale through those commercial partners.

 How does the payment model work for affiliate marketing?

-Another thing that, while I was also interested in learning, how does this payment model work for affiliate marketing, because even when I would receive those messages were becoming like the face of the brand, you think.
+Another thing that, while I was also interested in learning how this payment model works for affiliate marketing, even when I would receive those messages, were becoming like the face of the brand, you think.
 And how do they track?
 So, how does this payment model work out of the way in your professional case or any other case?